Superannuation in Australia: Non-concessional contributions

 Non-concessional contributions include excess concessional contributions for the financial year.
 Non-concessional contributions are amounts contributed which an employer or taxpayer has not claimed a tax deduction.
 They do not include superannuation co-contributions, structured settlements and orders for personal injury or capital gains tax (CGT) related payments that the member has validly elected to exclude from their non-concessional contributions.
 Non-concessional contributions are made into the superannuation fund from after-tax income.
 These contributions are not taxed in the superannuation fund.
 As of 1 July 2021, the non-concessional contributions cap is $110,000 per annum.
-Members 66 years or younger have the option of utilizing the "bring-forward" rule which allows an eligible person to contribute 3 years' worth of contributions in the one year.
+Members 66 years or younger have the option of utilising the "bring-forward" rule which allows an eligible person to contribute 3 years' worth of contributions in the one year.
 If a member's non-concessional contributions exceed the cap, they are taxed at the top marginal tax rate.

 Effect on age pensions

 Australian resident citizens over 67 years of age are entitled to an age pension if their income and assets are below specified levels.
 The full pension, as at March 2022, is $882.20 per fortnight for singles, and $665 each for couples.
 Pension recipients are assessed under an Asset test and an Income test and their pension is reduced by whichever test lowers their pension amount the most.
 As at March 2022, to be eligible for the full pension single homeowners must have assets less than $270,500 and single non-homeowners assets less than $487,000.
 Couple homeowners must have assets less than $405,000 and non-homeowners $621,500.
 The Income test will apply to singles who earn more than $180 per fortnight and couples who earn more than $320 per fortnight.
 Pension payments will be reduced by 50 cents for each dollar over these limits.

 Superannuation funds

 Trustee structure

 Superannuation funds operate as trusts with trustees being responsible for the prudential operation of their funds and in formulating and implementing an investment strategy.
-Some specific duties and obligations are codified in the Superannuation Industry (Supervision) Act 1993 - other obligations are the subject of general trust law.
+Some specific duties and obligations are codified in the Superannuation Industry (Supervision) Act 1993 – other obligations are the subject of general trust law.
 Trustees are liable under law for breaches of obligations.
 Superannuation trustees have, inter alia, an obligation to ensure that superannuation monies are invested prudently with consideration given to diversification and liquidity.